consoleau/kotlin-jpa-specification-dsl/README.md

 This library provides a fluent DSL for querying spring data JPA repositories using spring data Specifications (i.e. the JPA Criteria API), without boilerplate code or a generated metamodel.

+Hat tip to [Mike Buhot](https://github.com/mbuhot) for the initial implementation.

 # Quick Start

 ```groovy